Do you remember the last time you cleaned your pool filter? If not, it may be time to start cleaning it more often.

 This might sound counterproductive, but to maintain a healthy pool filter, you should ideally vacuum your pool regularly.
-Use some sort of tool, strainer or vacuum to pick up dead leaves, twigs, bugs, and other larger debris from the pool.
+Use some tool, strainer or vacuum to pick up dead leaves, twigs, bugs, and other larger debris from the pool.
 This puts less strain on the pool filter to do the same job.

 e) Don’t Overclean The Filter

-Again, this may sound counterintuitive, but it’s actually true!
+Again, this may sound counterintuitive, but it’s true!
 Overcleaning the pool filters can hinder the process of trapping debris and contaminants.
 It has been observed that pool filters that have small amounts of dirt or debris do a better job of trapping more debris in them compared to completely clean pool filters.

 f) Keep The Right Water Level